olson-sean-k/plexus-web/src/user-guide/graphs.md

 }
 ```

+Immutable and mutable views are both represented by view types, such as
+`FaceView`.
+Orphan views are represented by orphan view types, such as
+`OrphanFaceView`.

+## Traversals

 There are two types of direct traversals exposed by views: _consuming
 traversals_ and _borrowing traversals_.
 Consuming traversals consume a view and
 emit another view.
 Borrowing traversals only borrow a view and use that borrow